MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-overview.md

 - Account balances by period
 - Historical data

 The company data that is migrated is configurable as part of the cloud migration setup.
-To learn more, see [Configure Dynamics SL company migration](migrate-dynamics-SL.md).
+Learn more in [Configure Dynamics SL company migration](migrate-dynamics-SL.md).

 ### How data is migrated